iBubelo/VendorAPI/README.md

 }
 ```

-"Manager", can create and manage Vendor, Bank Account and Contact Person, but not delete.
+"Manager" can create and manage Vendor, Bank Account, and Contact Person, but not delete.

 ```json
 {